luziandrade/milestone_project_mytravels/README.md

 ---
 I planned on using Parallax Scrolling effect, dividing the website by section, however I released I had too much content, and it would require from the user to scroll down constantly and it could result in a bad user experience.
-So I decided to divide index page into 2 sections [About](https://mytravels-milestone-luanaandrade.c9users.io/index.html) me and [Subscribe](https://mytravels-milestone-luanaandrade.c9users.io/index.html).
+So I decided to divide index page into 2 sections [About me](https://mytravels-milestone-luanaandrade.c9users.io/index.html) and [Subscribe](https://mytravels-milestone-luanaandrade.c9users.io/index.html).

 ### Deployment
 ---
 Website was written using Cloud9 IDE, incorporating the technologies listed above.
 Every step of the project was commited to GITHUB, it was made live using GITHUB Pages.
-The website can be found at: [Link preview] (https://luziandrade.github.io/milestone_project_mytravels/)
+The website can be found here: [Link preview](https://luziandrade.github.io/milestone_project_mytravels/ "").

 I have commited each change to GITHUB by doing the following into the terminal:
 1. git init